umeramalek/homework-one/README.md

 ### Refactored HTML

-1. I added semantic elements in the body of the code. (swtiched out the non semantic element (div) with semantic element(nav) )
+1. I added semantic elements in the body of the code. (swtiched out the non semantic element (div) with semantic element(nav) and <sections> )
 2. In addition in <h1> tag I removed the tag span which is a non semantic element and added and emphasis element <em>
 3. In addition, in the body, I also changed the # to # paragraphs, because all three in the list acts the same (which is then used to shorten the css code but function the same way)
 4. I added the background image in the html, with the figure tag, so I can make the site more accessible by adding alt to the img function